jundalisay/superb/content/en/research/stokes/aberration/part-1.md

 sine of the angle between the direction of the earth's motion and the line joining the earth and the star.

-In considering the effect of aberration on a planet, it will be convenient to divide the integrations in equation (5.) into three parts, first integrating from the point considered on the surface of the planet to a distance at which the motion of the ​æther may be neglected, then to a point near the earth where we may still neglect the motion of the æther, and lastly to the point of the earth's surface at which the planet is viewed.
+In considering the effect of aberration on a planet, it will be convenient to divide the integrations in equation (5.) into three parts, first integrating from the point considered on the surface of the planet to a distance at which the motion of the æther may be neglected, then to a point near the earth where we may still neglect the motion of the æther, and lastly to the point of the earth's surface at which the planet is viewed.
 For the first part we shall have will be the resolved parts of the planet's velocity.

 The increments of interval will be, therefore,
 .